ggreer/geoff.greer.fm/_posts/2016-01-04-on-learning-c-part-1-k-r.md

 ---

-1. <span id="ref_1"></span>Section 1.8: Arguments – Call by value.
+[^1]: Section 1.8: Arguments – Call by value.
 For those who may not know: Today, pass by value is the most popular design in modern languages.
-2. <span id="ref_2"></span>I'd dabbled in [QBasic](https://en.wikipedia.org/wiki/QBasic) and [TI-BASIC](https://en.wikipedia.org/wiki/TI-BASIC), but it was mostly tweaking other people's code, not writing anything substantial.